Discaya interviews

 The Discaya interviews were a series of interviews with Curlee and Sarah Discaya which were released online from September 2024 to January 2025.
-These interviews were publicized on August 2025 by Pasig Mayor Vico Sotto.
+These interviews were publicized in August 2025 by Pasig Mayor Vico Sotto.
 The videos, one by Julius Babao and two by Korina Sanchez were alleged to be undeclared paid placements by Sotto raising journalist ethics issues concerns.

 Background

 Curlee and Sarah Discaya are a couple who are linked to Alpha and Omega Gen. Contractor & Development Corporation, St. Timothy Construction, and St. Gerrard Construction General Contractor and Development Corporation, contractors which has projects with the Department of Public Works and Highways.
 (DPWH).

 Their "rags-to-riches" stories has featured in Julius Babao's interview of the couple in September 2024 and in Korina Sanchez's feature of Sara Discaya in her shows in November 2024 and January 2025.

 Sarah ran for the position of Mayor of Pasig in the 2025 election.
 She lost to incumbent Vico Sotto.